Navigating Michigan’s Minor in Possession (MIP) Charge Minefield

 Initial Consultation

 Mark Caldwell begins with a comprehensive consultation to understand the specifics of your case.
-This involves reviewing the circumstances of the arrest, any evidence against you, and your prior legal history.
+This includes evaluating the details surrounding the arrest, your prior history, and how it may relate to a minor in possession Michigan first offense.

 Evidence Gathering